JarLoz/TableflipperExtreme/README.md

       {"name":"Goblin","set":"tori","number":"6"}
     ]

-The file contains an array of objects, and each object has three members: name, set and number.
-The name is only used to nickname the card object in Tabletop Simulator.
-The set specifies the MTG set code name, and the number the card number used.
+The file contains an array of objects, and each object has three members: name, set and number. `name` is only used to nickname the card object in Tabletop Simulator. `set` specifies the MTG set code name, and `number` is the card's set number.
 The example JSON will result in a deck containing the following tokens: [BW Spirit](https://scryfall.com/card/tc15/22), [U Spirit](https://scryfall.com/card/tavr/4) and [Goblin](https://scryfall.com/card/tori/6).

 ## Getting the results into Tabletop Simulator